-This technique should never be given using starting and stopping points that end in 0 or 5 because these numbers are too easy to recall.
-For example, do not request that the driver count backwards from 65 to 50.
+This technique should never be given using starting and stopping points that end in 0 or 5 because from 65 to 50.
 Instead, ask the driver to count backwards from 68 to 53.

 Finger Count

 In this technique, the driver is asked to touch the tip of the thumb to the tip of each finger on the same hand while simultaneously counting up one, two, three, four; then to reverse direction on the fingers while simultaneously counting down four, three, two, one.